 When is Childhood Cancer Awareness Month?

-September was designated Childhood Cancer Awareness Month to bring awareness to childhood cancer, which remains the leading cause of death by disease for children under the age of 14.
+In 2012, President Obama proclaimed September as National Childhood Cancer Awareness Month to bring awareness to pediatric cancer, which remains the leading cause of death by disease for children under the age of 14.

 Treatments invented at St. Jude have helped push the overall childhood cancer survival rate from 20% to more than 80% since we opened more than 50 years ago.
 And we won’t stop until no child dies from cancer.
 St. Jude creates more clinical trials for childhood cancer than any other children's hospital in the U.S.